Olivia Rowlandson Milns1

 Mathilde, Duchess of Argyll 2

 Her married name became Heller.
-As a result of her marriage, Mathilda Coster Mortimer was styled as Duchess of Argyll on 15 June 1963.
+After her marriage, Mathilda Coster Mortimer was styled as Duchess of Argyll on 15 June 1963.
 From 15 June 1963, her married name became Campbell.

 Child of Mathilda Coster Mortimer and Ian Douglas Campbell, 11th Duke of Argyll